 Wondering how to convert to a Roth IRA?
 Here are some answers.

-You can convert all or part of other retirement accounts, such as an employer-sponsored 401k or 403b plan, too, once you leave your job, or in some cases, even while you continue to work for the same employer.
-Some plans allow you to access the money while you are still working, known as an “in-service distribution”, but you usually have to reach age 59 ½ before you can do so.
+You can convert all or part of other retirement accounts, such as an employer-sponsored 401(k) or 403(b) plan, too, once you leave your job.
+Some plans let you access the money while you’re still working—an “in-service distribution.”
+However, you usually have to reach age 59 ½ before you can do so.

 A Roth conversion is attractive if you expect your future tax rate to be higher than your current rate.
 And if your earnings are high enough to prevent you from contributing directly to a Roth IRA, you can use a Roth conversion as a back door entry into future tax-free income in retirement.

 Once you’ve decided a Roth IRA is your best retirement choice, the decision to convert comes down to your current year’s tax bill.
-That’s because when you move money from a pre-tax retirement account such as a traditional IRA or 401(k) to a Roth, you have to pay taxes on that income.
-It makes sense: if you had put money in a Roth originally, the taxes would have been due at the time you contributed.
+That’s because when you move money from a pre-tax retirement account, such as a traditional IRA or 401(k) to a Roth, you have to pay taxes on that income.
+It makes sense: If you had put that money into a Roth originally, you would have paid taxes on it for the year when you contributed.

 A Roth conversion is most beneficial when:

 - You earn too much to contribute to a Roth in the current year, but you expect to have a higher tax rate during retirement.

 - It doesn’t trigger onerous tax consequences.
 Be careful: The amount you convert, when you add it to your current year’s income, could move you into a higher tax bracket or subject you to taxes you otherwise wouldn’t pay.
 For example, retirees who convert assets to a Roth IRA could end up paying more tax on their Social Security benefits and higher Medicare premiums if the converted amount lifts their income above certain levels.
 A tax advisor can help crunch the numbers.